Your browser does not support iframes.

 Q. When and how do I register for CAT 2019?

-A. Online registration for CAT 2019 began on August 7, 2019 (10:00 a.m), onwards and will close on September 18, 2019, 5:00 p.m.
+A. Online registration for CAT 2019 began on August 7, 2019 (10:00 a.m), onwards and has been closed on September 25, 2019, 5:00 p.m.
 Additional instructions for online registration and the application process are available in the Registration Guide and Registration video published on the website.

 Q. Can I use my coaching institute’s or a friend’s email address when registering for CAT?